zilti/clojurefx/README.md

 [clojurefx "0.1.0-SNAPSHOT"]
 ```

-**Note: This is a complete rewrite, no code has been taken over from the old version on GitHub, and I'm taking a radically different approach.**
+**Note: This project is still maintained.
+Miss a feature, found a bug?
+Open a ticket, and I'll fix and improve it.**

 A Clojure extension to make working with [JavaFX](http://download.java.net/jdk8/jfxdocs/index.html) simpler and more idiomatic.
 It allows you to naturally work with stock JavaFX components through use of extended protocols.
 Should a feature be missing you can easily extend ClojureFX in your own codebase or just fall back to standard JavaFX methods.